 VAT is generally charged for goods and services purchased in Argentina.
-The VAT paid may be recovered from VAT payable on future sales and therefore the Company recognizes VAT paid as an asset.
+The VAT paid may be recovered from future sales and therefore the Company recognizes VAT paid as an asset.
 The Company discounts its VAT receivable in order to reflect the present value of the VAT asset.